 Tips for the BNP Paribas Real Estate graduate assessment centre

-BNP Paribas Real Estate will hold the assessment centre for its graduate programme on 16 and 17 January 2018.
+BNP Paribas Real Estate holds the assessment centre for its graduate programme in January.
 Previously about 35 candidates have gotten through to the assessment day, which has previously comprised of:

 - a group exercise

 - an interview with a partner

 - a presentation

 - a written exercise